waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **GRASS**: Fully traversable tile, similar to TALL_GRASS.
 Wild Pokémon can be encountered here.
 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.
 - **INCENSE_BURNER**: An impassable decorative object.
 - **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
-If it has a <Warp> child element in the map XML, it's a warp activated by stepping *onto* the tile.
+Its function must be verified by checking for a <Warp> child element in the map XML.
+If a warp exists, it is activated by stepping *onto* the tile.
 If not, it is simply a walkable surface.
 - **LEDGE_HOP_DOWN/LEFT/RIGHT**: One-way traversable tiles.
 - **LONG_GRASS**: Fully traversable tile.
 Wild Pokémon can be encountered here.
 - **MART_SHELF**: Impassable terrain, functions like a wall.